Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Electron Heating Model

-The code returns Fig. \ref{fig:A3}.
+Given the prescribed density and ion temperature profiles (viz.
+Eqs.~C23), the full heating equation \ref{eq:SM_full_heating_equation} is solved numerically, resulting in \autoref{fig:C1}.
 The results confirm our first-order estimation.
-Electron-ion collisions marginally contribute to super-adiabatic heating (in Fig. \ref{fig:A3}, the blue and black curves exceed the red dotted curve corresponding to adiabatic heating).
-However, on the timescales of interest, electron-ion collisions add $<10$ eV above the adiabatic temperature $T_{(e,\rm{adiabatic}}\approx 285$ eV (viz. equation \ref{eq:RyutovRoss}).
+Electron-ion collisions marginally contribute to super-adiabatic heating (in \autoref{fig:C1}, the blue and black curves exceed the red dotted curve corresponding to adiabatic heating).
+However, on the timescales of interest, electron-ion collisions add $<40$ eV above the adiabatic temperature $T_{(e,\rm{adiabatic}}\approx 270$ eV (viz. equation \ref{eq:RyutovRoss}).
 Arguably, most importantly, it shows that the electron temperature saturates at $T_e \leq 300$ eV and does not significantly continue to heat up in the timescales of interest.
-We conclude that adiabatic compression together with electron-ion collisions are insufficient to explain the observed downstream electron temperature value $T_e=390\pm±20$ eV.
+We conclude that adiabatic compression together with electron-ion collisions are insufficient to explain the observed downstream electron temperature value $T_e=350\pm±20$ eV.

-\subsubsection{Electron heating in a multi-ion component plasma}
+\subsection{Electron heating in a multi-ion component plasma}

-Fig. \ref{fig:A5} shows electron temperatures for different downstream proton and carbon abundances and ion temperatures consistent with Rankine-Hugoniot conditions.
+\autoref{fig:C2} shows electron temperatures for different downstream proton and carbon abundances and ion temperatures consistent with Rankine-Hugoniot conditions.
 The effect of multi-ion components in the collisional heating is negligible